Sovereign-Labs/sovereign-book/src/1-intro.md

 ## Why Build a Dedicated Rollup For Your Application?

-For decades, developers have been forced to build applications on shared, general-purpose blockchains.
+For almost a decade, developers have been forced to build applications on shared, general-purpose blockchains.
 This model forces apps with vastly different needs to compete for the same limited blockspace.
 Building your application as a dedicated rollup gives you three strategic advantages:

 1.  **Dedicated Throughput:** Your users will never have to compete with a viral NFT drop.
 A rollup gives your application its own dedicated lane, ensuring a consistently fast and affordable user experience.
 2.  **Capturing More Value:** On shared blockchains, user fees primarily benefit the chain operators (i.e. L1 validators or general-purpose L2 sequencer).
 With a rollup, your application and its users can capture the vast majority of that value, creating a sustainable economic engine for your project.